 So, Brian wanted something close to Ambroise that he already use on its layout, but with English flair, close to Scotchs.
 I proposed several ideas, quickly from earlier typical Scotch proposals, I added to it more horizontal serifs: top of A, terminal of the R, lowercases styled U. The result is much better than the previous nameplate set in Le Monde Livre Classic.
-It will be used in the next issue.
-A small size version was also designed.
+We extended this masthead into a full typeface, check it out!

 Client: The Walrus Magazine.(Canada)